simplicitesoftware/documentation/docs/docs/misc/projects-git-repositories.md

 ### Setup package usages

 1. Clone the desired **setup** package from `https://<username>[:<password>]@platform.git.simplicite.io/setup-<x.y>.git`
-2. Copy the content of the setup to a new Java project (avoid working with the setup respository itself unless you are a Git advanced user and are able to configure dedicated custom branches and remotes)
+2. Copy the content of the setup to a new Java project (avoid working with the setup repository itself unless you are a Git advanced user and are able to configure dedicated custom branches and remotes)
 4. Setup the project using `ant setup` ANT task
 3. If needed adjust manually the resulting build and properties files in your project

-See [project package and ANT tasks document](/docs/misc/java-project) for details on how to proceed with installation/deployement of your project.
+See [project package and ANT tasks document](/docs/misc/java-project) for details on how to proceed with installation/deployment of your project.